martmichals/martmichals.github.io/_projects/stout.md

 ### Revenue Lost to Customer Attrition

-Between 2016 and 2017, this store or business lost $4.844M in revenue due to customer attrition.
+Between 2016 and 2017, this store/business lost $4.844M in revenue due to customer attrition.
 Cannot calculate this statistic for 2015-2016, as it cannot be split into new and existing customers.